Fixed-k Tail Regression: New Evidence on Tax and Wealth Inequality from Forbes 400

-Second, to estimate the tail index with a cross-sectional sample $\set{Y_1,Y_2,\dots,Y_n}$, the existing methods typically take the largest $k$ order statistics and treat them as independent draws from the Pareto distribution.
-See, for example, \citet{Hill1975}, \citet{Smith1987MLE}, \citet{Gabaix2011rank}, \citet{Hill2011,Hill2015}, and \citet[Ch.~3]{deHaan2007book}.
-The independence holds asymptotically under the so-called increasing-$k$ asymptotics where $k \to \infty$ and $k/n \to 0$.
-In our Forbes data set, however, $k$ is fixed at 400 for every year $t$.
-This feature violates the conventional requirement of $k \to \infty$ and hence compromises the finite sample performance of these methods \citep[e.g.,][]{TodaWang2021JAE,WangXiao2021}.
-To solve this issue, our method relies on the fixed-$k$ asymptotic framework in which $k$ is fixed while $n$ diverges.
-Although \citet{MuellerWang2017} and \citet{sasaki2020testing,sasaki2021fixed} use the fixed-$k$ asymptotics for inference, none of these existing papers develops the MLE, and hence the current paper is the first in the literature propose the MLE under the fixed-$k$ asymptotics.

-Third, we consider sampling processes that have not been considered in the literature.
-The existing methods \citep[e.g.,][]{WangTsai2009,WangLi2013} for analyzing effects of predictors $X$ on the tail index of the distribution of $Y$ assume independent sampling of $(Y,X)$.
-In our application, on the other hand, we need to allow for a time-series dependence of $\set{X_t}_{t=1}^T$ for the nature of our macroeconomic fundamentals $X_t$.
-In this light, we advance the existing literature by accommodating time-series dependence in the proposed tail regression method.
-Moreover, in our application, we observe multiple extremal order statistics $\set{Y_{(i)t}}_{i=1}^k$ for each time $t$, while $X_{t}$ is common across all $i$ for each $t$.
-This peculiar sampling process relevant to our application is not handled by any of the existing methods listed above, but is accommodated by our proposed method.

-Using the proposed econometric method, we discover that the tail index or the Pareto exponent of the wealth distribution of the richest is significantly associated with the maximum marginal income tax rate.
+Using the proposed econometric method, we discover that the tail index or the Pareto exponent\footnote{Technically, the Pareto exponent is only defined when the underlying distribution is exactly Pareto.
+Given its common use in macroeconomics, we interchangeably refer to the Pareto exponent and the tail index in this paper when there is no confusion. } of the wealth distribution of the richest is significantly associated with the maximum marginal income tax rate.